On this page

 It might not always be best to choose the cheapest policy.
 Some cheaper products have lower levels of cover, higher out of pocket expenses and smaller rebates, so they may not be value for money in the long run.

-Review your cover at least every couple of years to ensure it continues to meet your needs and remains value for money.
+Review cover at least every couple of years to ensure it continues to meet needs and provide value for money.

 The right to switch cover or insurer